chemaaa/homepluscontrol/docs/source/index.rst

 Automations can be issued commands to open or close to their full positions and to be stopped during the motion.

 A 'home' is represented by a *plant* which presents all of its corresponding modules in a topology.
-A *plant* is basically a Legrand Home+ Control gateway.
+A *plant* is basically a Home+ Control gateway.

 The status of each module in the *plant* can be accessed through a single *status* call to the *plant* or through individual *status* calls to each module.

 .. toctree::